joshalbrecht/joshalbrecht.github.com/about.md

 (this part is very fuzzy)

 1990-01-01: Somewhere in here, got access to my first computer.
-Lots of video games and NES after this point.
+Lots of video games after this point.

 1997-06-01: Start reading a 1000 page book about programming in C++